ChrisChinchilla/Chip-Shop/_cards/Lets_release_a_new_version!.md

 profitscore: 1/2
 profitlength: 2
 longevityscore: 1
-specialscore: Profit is 1/2 (rounded down) of the product you are upgrading.
+specialscore: Profit is 1/2 upgraded product
-legal: null
 ---

-No new ideas...
-You must have at least one existing product released to play this card.
+No new ideas, how about an upgrade or 'special' version?